Contemporary trends in investment financing in the Russian Federation

 Conclusion

 To conclusion, the instability of the Russian economy due to series of crises, geopolitical climate and sanctions has affected the investment financing market.
 Regarding the foreign direct investments in the country, its level has sharply decreased, indicating the unwillingness of foreigners to invest in the Russian economy, resulting in a lack of progress in industrial growth and worsening the overall economic condition.
 Conversely, the SME lending category experienced significant dynamism and success in the last two years.
 The issuance of credit demonstrated growth, despite many rounds of significant increases in key interest rates.
 The increase in sales, driven by stronger sales performance and optimistic market expectations, had a significant impact on this.
 Furthermore, SMEs were able to fill the gaps left by international corporations and seamlessly integrate into new import logistics networks.
-The ability to be flexible and adaptable has been crucial for small and medium-sized enterprises in the last 2 years, enabling them to not only survive but also prosper in shifting circumstances.
+The ability to be flexible and adaptable has been crucial for small and medium-sized enterprises in the last two years, enabling them to not only survive but also prosper in shifting circumstances.

 Источники: